Lottejohanna/Programmeerproject/PROCESS.md

 * sort table on click, also append ranking
 * connect country to barchart

 Fri January 20

+* appended ranking to table.
+Only appended in the table, because there it's only relevant.

+* Still having problems with my colors and hovering.
+At the moment the color won't change back once you have hovered over it.
+Also my popup stays on the screen although my mouse is not on the map anymore.
+I have to check out the popupTemplate function in the datamaps.

+* appended legend to worldmap.
+Problem how I am gonna display my legend, because for every category there are different groups.
+Problem for monday.

 Styleday to do's
 * Colors